Brokly/esphome-tuya-door-lock/README.md

 | 19 	| doorbell             	| Report Only   	| Bool      	|                                                                                                                                                                  	|

 ## Hidden features:
 - Request remote unlock (9 + #) it set time left to DP9, you must answer with DP10.
-My implementation require that to answer the unlock, you also needs to send the totp of 30s and length 6 which was generated using the app too.
+- When input password of length 7, it will check with temporary password
 - When input password of length 8, it will check with dynamic password

 ## Configuration variables: